 The truth about giftedness:

-- Gifted children are often perfectionists, idealists, and associate achievement with self-worth.
+- Gifted children are often perfectionists and idealists and associate achievement with self-worth.
 This leads to fear of failure interfering with achievement.

 - Gifted children are asynchronous.
 This means that different abilities develop at different times, often with significant differences in mental capability and emotional maturity.

-- All children are a gift, but giftedness is a neurological diagnosis that indicates and ability to think and process differently from neuro-typical people.
+- All children are a gift, but giftedness is a neurological diagnosis that indicates an ability to think and process differently from neuro-typical people.

 - Some gifted children also have special needs: medical, physical, and learning.
 The education-speak term is twice-exceptional.